m3data/Ministry-of-Futility-Game/Plot.md

 title: ;The cycle of futility;
 location: ;Work Cubicle;
 scene description: ;You sit at your desk, staring at the screen, post-it notes and half-empty coffee cups littering the desk.;
-context: ;Your mind wanders and you reflect on what you experienced in the Ministry garden... like, what the fuck, a speaking gnome?;
+context: ;Your mind wanders and you reflect on what you experienced in the Ministry garden... like, what the f**k, a speaking gnome?;

 Choices:
 - Return to the garden to explore the mushroom: Mushroom Investigation Again; increaseWisdom, increaseWoo